blazQ/wine-cellar/README.md

 The architecture makes use of Lambda functions to recover sensor data from Amazon SQS Queues.
 The data gets saved to an S3 bucket, for archiving purposes and in the form of a "data lake" for future inspection.
 The aggregated data between each read is obtained by averaging values and comparing them with the current status.
-This aggregated data gets saved to the DynamoDB table, to provide a full view of the system through a Telegram bot that interfaces with the DB.
+This aggregated data gets saved to the DynamoDB table, to provide a full view of the system through a Telegram bot that interfaces with the system's status through the API Gateway methods.

 The DB differentiates the status of each room, by providing estimations of temperature, relative humidity and vibration.
 Each room is assigned to a certain type of wine, whose characteristics and storage conditions change and must be preserved.